sfushidahardy/SSEA-Linear-Algebra-22/README.md

 ### Homework

-Homework largely consisted of three problem-sets consisting of exercises from the Stanford University MATH 51 textbook.
+Homework largely consisted of three problem-sets with exercises from the Stanford University MATH 51 textbook.
 The textbook is licensed under Copyright; these problem-sets cannot be redistributed here.

 Homework also incorporated short writing assignments, typically reflections on certain meta-mathematical topics.
 > [Writing prompts](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/Homework/Writing/)